-Under AG ¶ 2(c), the ultimate determination of whether the granting or continuing of national security eligibility is clearly consistent with the interests of national security must be an overall common sense judgment based upon careful consideration of the applicable guidelines, each of which is to be evaluated in the context of the whole person.
-An administrative judge should consider the nine adjudicative process factors listed at AG ¶ 2(d):
+Under AG $\P$ 2(c), the ultimate determination of whether the granting or continuing of national security eligibility is clearly consistent with the interests of national security must be an overall common sense judgment based upon careful consideration of the applicable guidelines, each of which is to be evaluated in the context of the whole person.
+An administrative judge should consider the nine adjudicative process factors listed at AG $\P$ 2(d):

-(1) the nature, extent, and seriousness of the conduct; (2) the circumstances surrounding the conduct, to include knowledgeable participation; (3) the frequency and recency of the conduct; (4) the individual's age and maturity at the time of the conduct; (5) the extent to which participation is voluntary; (6) the presence or absence of rehabilitation and other permanent behavioral changes; (7) the motivation for the conduct; (8) the potential for pressure, coercion, exploitation, or duress; and (9) the likelihood of continuation or recurrence.
+(1) the nature, extent, and seriousness of the conduct; (2) the circumstances surrounding the conduct, to include knowledgeable participation; (3) the frequency and recency of the conduct; (4) the individual's age and maturity at the time of the conduct; (5) the extent to which participation is voluntary; (6) the presence or absence of rehabilitation and other permanent behavioral changes; (7) the motivation for the conduct;

+(8) the potential for pressure, coercion, exploitation, or duress; and (9) the likelihood of continuation or recurrence.

-I have incorporated my comments under Guideline F in my whole-person analysis, and I have considered the factors in AG \P 2(d).
-After weighing the disqualifying and mitigating conditions under Guideline F and evaluating all the evidence in the context of the whole person, including Applicant's many years of military service and letters of recommendation and his wife's unemployment, I conclude that Applicant has not mitigated the security concern.
+I have incorporated my comments under Guideline F in my whole-person analysis, and I have considered the factors in AG $\P$ 2(d).
+After weighing the disqualifying and mitigating conditions under Guideline F and evaluating all the evidence in the context of the whole person, including Applicant's years of military service and his girlfriend's unemployment.
+I conclude that Applicant has not mitigated the security concern.
+Especially, since he was given a warning in 2012 concerning his finances and future consequences.
 Accordingly, Applicant has not carried his burden of showing that it is clearly consistent with the national interest to grant him eligibility for access to classified information.